 For beginners and experts alike, the investing world can be overwhelming.
 With thousands of stocks and mutual funds available, choosing just a few seems like an impossible task.

 Trying to break things down into categories doesn't really help.
-You might think of stocks in terms of growth vs. value or large vs. small.
-But often, that just forces you to make more decisions, such as whether or not you should invest in a particular category, or how you should divide your money among the categories that interest you.
+You might think of stocks in terms of growth versus value or large versus small.
+But often, that just forces you to make more decisions, such as whether you should invest in a particular category, or how you should divide your money among the categories that interest you.

 The answer is to put together a portfolio of core mutual funds.
 With just a few funds, you can get all the market exposure you need.
-In this month's issue of The Motley Fool's Champion Funds newsletter -- which is available this afternoon at 4 p.m.
-ET -- lead analyst Amanda Kish looks at several such funds that could play a part in your core portfolio.
+As Foolish fund expert Amanda Kish has discussed at length, what funds you choose for your core portfolio can make a huge difference to your investment results.

 A bit of everything

 Well-structured core funds can reduce your volatility and give you plenty of diversification.
-Large-cap core funds often hold the best-known, most secure blue-chip stocks, like IBM
+Large-cap core funds often hold the best-known, most secure blue-chip stocks, like Microsoft

 Once you have your core portfolio figured out, you can afford to take some risks on more specialized funds.
-For instance, the CGM Focus Fund
+But remember that these specialty funds can be more volatile than your core funds.
+For instance, the Tocqueville Gold Fund has gained more than 75% in 2009, largely because of the rise in precious metals and its effect on companies like Newmont Mining

-But the beauty of owning good core mutual funds is that if you don't want to, you don't have to buy anything else.
+The beauty of owning good core mutual funds, though, is that if you don't want to, you don't have to buy anything else.
 It's a low-maintenance strategy that simplifies your life while getting you the returns you need to achieve your financial goals.